 There are many different sizes of Roman chamomile essential oils available on Plant Therapy, ranging in price and size.
 Roman chamomile is a pricier essential oil no matter where you shop.
 If you would like to spring for USDA certified organic Roman chamomile, you can do that on Plant Therapy as well.

 Eden’s garden oils bring on quality and affordability.
-You can feel good about buying Eden’s Garden oils as they take great care and measure to produce ethical, sustainable, pure, and affordable oils to their consumers.
+You can feel good about buying Eden’s Garden oils as they take great care and measure to produce ethical, sustainable, pure, and affordable oils for their consumers.

 Rocky Mountain Oils is always a favorite because they offer batch-specific GC/MS testing.
 That way, you always know where your oils are coming from and are of the highest quality and potency; this is also why their oils tend to be more expensive on average than other essential oil brands.
 Many reviewers share that they don’t mind paying more for Rocky Mountain Oils because they always end up being high quality and very potent.
 Everyone has their preferences, so you should try a few different brands to see what you like!